rlannon/SRE/README.md

 ### Building the Library

 This project is written in a mixture of C++, C, and x86.
-Certain features, like the Memory Allocation Manager, are written in C++ (partially out of laziness to avoid implementating a hash table), while some routines must be  I am targeting Linux for the time being, though the end goal is to have a cross-platform product.
-Currently, no working binaries are available, though a makefile is included for compilation; this requires [nasm](https://www.nasm.us/) to assemble the `.s` files and GCC (and G++ for the C++).
+Certain features, like the Memory Allocation Manager, are written in C++ (partially out of laziness to avoid implementating a hash table), while some routines, such as string or array copying, are written in assembly.
+I am targeting Linux for the time being, though the end goal is to have a cross-platform product.
+Currently, no working binaries are available, but a makefile is included for compilation; this requires [nasm](https://www.nasm.us/) to assemble the `.s` files and a working C++ compiler.

-Note, however, that there is not currently a compiler version that would even make this project useful.
+Note there is not currently a compiler version that would make this project useful -- it is still very much in development.

 ### Using the Library

-This library must be statically linked with *all* SIN programs in order for them to run, as they rely on the functionality from this library.
-Again, as there is not currently a working compiler for the language, that doesn't really matter for the time being.
+This library must be statically linked with *all* SIN programs in order for them to run, as they rely on the functionality from this library for strings buffers and, most importantly, reference counting.